This is the second in a two-part blog series on owning and transferring the rights to a patent. (Read part one here.)

 Ideally, your business should own its patents if it wants to enjoy the benefits of the patent rights.
 But under U.S. law, only an inventor or an assignee can own a patent — and businesses cannot be listed as an inventor.
 Accordingly, patent assignment is the legal mechanism that transfers ownership from the inventor to your business.

 In a patent assignment, the original owner permanently transfers its ownership to another entity.
+Like a property sale, a patent assignment is a permanent transfer of legal rights.

 Before your employees begin developing IP, implement strong hiring policies that ensure your IP rights will be legally enforceable in future.

 If you’re bringing on a new employee, have them sign an employment agreement that establishes up front what IP the company owns — typically, anything the employee invents while under your employment.
+This part of an employment agreement is often presented as a self-contained document, and referred to as a “Pre-Invention Assignment Agreement” (PIAA).

 The employment agreement should include the following provisions: